damien-meere/full_stack_milestone/README.md

 ####    Recover password if necessary
 Site Users should be able to reset/recover their password should they need to.
 Again, the benefit of building this site on a robust platform like
 Django, is that the out-of-the-box authentication handles this functionality.
-Should the user require it, the authentication system will enable the user to supply their email address and have they'll receive an e-mail allowing them to reset it.
+Should the user require it, the authentication system will enable the user to supply their email address and they'll receive an e-mail allowing them to reset it.

 ####    Email confirmation with registration
 It's important that the site have accurate email address information for all users.
-As we saw in the previous section, when resetting an account password, when completing an Order and receiving the Order confirmation, the user email address is required to faciliate any communications with the user.
+As we saw in the previous section, when resetting an account password, when completing an Order and receiving the Order confirmation, the user email address is required to facilitate any communications with the user.
 Therefore, when creating a new account, in order to finalise the account creation, the user is required to supply an email address.
 The user receives an email with a link to verify their account and confirm their new account on the site.
 Until their email is verified, they cannot access their account.

 ####    Up to date personalised account
 One of the reasons for needing a profile is to maintain user information, so that users can view a history of their purchases, view order confirmations, manage their delivery information.
-This user story is faciliated within the User's own profile page which enables the user to supply/update their delivery information, and view all previous orders.
+This user story is facilitated within the User's own profile page which enables the user to supply/update their delivery information, and view all previous orders.

 ####    Mailing List
 It's important that stores cultivate a relationship with their customers.
 One good way of doing this is the creation of a mailing list, that enables the store to circulate details of upcoming product releases, Price reductions, Ongoing Deals, Upcoming events etc. Within this site, this user story is facilitated through two mechanisms.
 Anonymous users (with no Profile), can sign up to be a part of the mailing list via the mailing list button on the home page.
-Customers with a registered account can elect to join the mailing list via their profile page, where they cna check the checkbox to join.
+Customers with a registered account can elect to join the mailing list via their profile page, where they can check the checkbox to join.